tioneb22/swtt/README.md

 # Swim With The Tide (swtt)
+## Summary
 Swim With The Tide is a simple python script that decrements the ppm on your channels when they're inactive for a given period of time.
+It uses SQLite3 to keep track of forwarding and channel infomation.
+The database file is ```swtt.db``` in the /home/swtt/swtt directory.
+Deleting the swtt.db file will reset all channel PPM's to the specified starting value (--starting_ppm).

 Manual run example: ```swtt.py -s 100 -t 1d -d 10 -m 5```

 ## Parameters